 Vitamin D: 26.0 IU

 Choline: 81.0 mg

 HEAT oven to 400°F. COAT 15-1/2 x 10-1/2 x 1-inch jelly-roll pan with cooking spray.
 LINE bottom with waxed or parchment paper; spray paper.

 BEAT egg whites and cream of tartar in mixer bowl with whisk attachment on high speed until foamy.
 Beating constantly, ADD 1/3 cup of the granulated sugar, 2 tbsp. at a time, beating after each addition until sugar is dissolved before adding the next.
 (Rub a bit of mixture between thumb and forefinger; it should feel completely smooth.)
 Continue beating until whites are glossy and stand in soft peaks.

 BEAT egg yolks in clean mixer bowl on high speed until thick and lemon-colored, 3 to 5 minutes.
 Gradually BEAT IN remaining 1/3 cup granulated sugar until pale yellow and sugar is dissolved.
 BEAT IN vanilla and salt.

 MIX nuts and flour in small bowl; sprinkle evenly over egg whites.
 ADD yolk mixture.
 FOLD gently but thoroughly until color is uniform and no streaks of white remain.
 Do not stir.
-POUR into prepared pan; spread even.
+SPREAD in prepared pan.